gdamaskos/flask_with_ajax_and_matrix_visualization/README.md

 ## Prerequisites

+First of all, you must be running a Debian Operating System like Ubuntu.

 The following prerequisites are required by CCD and must be installed manually if not present:

 * predator (already uploaded in this repository's deps directory)